 Tajikistan’s president told his Belarusian counterpart about other projects, in particular fruit production.
 Specialists of the two countries noted that the joint work is in progress.

 The heads of state decided to speed up the implementation of all earlier arrangements.

-The president of Tajikistan showed Alexander Lukashenko around the halls in the Palace of the Nation decorated with handmade wood carvings inspired by national motifs.
+The president of Tajikistan showed Aleksandr Lukashenko around the halls in the Palace of the Nation decorated with handmade wood carvings inspired by national motifs.
 The decorations were made of pine tree, oak and beech.
 The work was done in less than a year.
-Alexander Lukashenko praised Tajik craftsmen.
+Aleksandr Lukashenko praised Tajik craftsmen.
 “It is not just beautiful, it is amazing,” he said.
 Emomali Rahmon said that Tajikistan is ready to share its best practices and do such works in Belarus if necessary.